A Convolutional Neural Network for Multiple Particle Identification in the MicroBooNE Liquid Argon Time Projection Chamber: Multiple particle convolutional neural network

 The first generator step produces a 3D vertex uniformly distributed in the MicroBooNE LArTPC.
 The second step generates a random number of particles from $e^-$, $\gamma$, $\mu^-$, $\pi^\pm$, and $p$ options.
 All particles are generated at the vertex from the first step with isotropic directions.
 The multiplicities for the total number of particles allowed in each image are randomly distributed between two and four.
 The multiplicity for each particle type is allowed to vary randomly between zero and two.
 Such a configuration will include as a subset final-state interaction vertex topologies that we are searching for or trying to reject in MicroBooNE analyses, such as $1e${ -}$1p$, $1\mu${ -}$1p$ and $1\gamma-1p$, as well as non-signal ones, such as $2\mu$ or $2e$.
 This generation strategy purposefully does not rely on any of the standard neutrino final-state generators~\cite{genie} to avoid possible biasing the MPID network via inclusion of possibly-incorrect kinematic or multiplicity information provided by the generator.
 Moreover, this training model will produce a more robust particle identification tool capable of producing unbiased results for a much broader range of vertex-generating physics processes.
 Finally, high multiplicity topologies generated in this randomized training samples help the network to activate more nodes and learn more parameters for classification.

 Each particle is generated with a single particle simulation package, where no neutrino interaction model kinematics are assumed.
 For 80\% of the training and test samples, particles are simulated with kinetic energies between 60~MeV and 400~MeV for protons and between 30~MeV and 1~GeV for other particles.
-For the other 20\% of the training and test samples, particles are simulated with kinetic energies between 30~MeV and 100~MeV for protons and between 30~MeV and 100~MeV for other particles.
+For the other 20\% of the training and test samples, particles are simulated with kinetic energies between 40~MeV and 100~MeV for protons and between 30~MeV and 100~MeV for other particles.
 Particles are generated with a flat energy distribution.
 Energy ranges are chosen based on the BNB neutrino energy distribution and the analysis priority towards the lower energy range.
 We generated 60,000 simulated events for training and 20,000 images for testing.
 The images are intentionally generated without overlaying cosmic rays on simulated images to retain separation capabilities for $\mu^-$.
-Images used for training, testing and inference are from the collection plane only.
+Images used for training, testing and inference are from the better performing collection plane only~\cite{Adams_2020}, similar to networks described in Ref.~\cite{ub_singlePID} and Ref.~\cite{ssnet}.
+This choice serves to reduce the network's reliance on upstream reconstruction steps, such as the matching of pixels from different wire planes.